pitt-crc/user-manual/docs/hardware_profiles/index.md

 # Hardware Profiles

-The CRCD operates several HPC clusters, each optimized for a different use case, plus the nodes you connect through and the storage tiers that hold your data.
-You submit work to whichever cluster best fits your job — choosing the right one uses resources efficiently and reduces time spent waiting in the queue.
+The CRCD operates several HPC clusters, each optimized for a different use case, plus the nodes that you connect through and the storage tiers that hold your data.
+You submit work to whichever cluster best fits your job.
+Choosing the appropriate one ensures that resources are used efficiently and reduces the time spent waiting in the queue.
 This section profiles each of them.

 ## Compute Clusters